Australian Literary Review

 The Australian Literary Review (ALR) was a monthly supplement to The Australian newspaper established in September 2006 and published on the first Wednesday of each month.
-The headquarters was in Surry Hills, New South Wales.
+The headquarters was in Surry Hills, Sydney.
 It was considered to be a continuation of The Australian's Review of Books, which was a supplement published between 1996 and 2001.
 The magazine's editors-in-chief included Stephen Matchett, Stephen Romei, and Luke Slattery.
 Like its predecessor, it was supported by the Australia Council for the Arts.
 The last issue was published in October 2011.